Franck-Demongin/ISA/README.md

 It uses the vision model to describe the image, then passes this description to the LLM responsible for generating the prompts.

 Load an image, select the vision model and ask your question.
 Redo the same image, use the style with a different subject, etc. ISA can be surprising!
+If you wish to see the vision response, check the *Show vision response* option.

 > ***NEW***
-> Display the response of the vision model.
+> Granite3.2-vision model added

 ### Reload and Edit input prompt